rdpeng/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/imputMissingSteps-1.png)

-Using the imputed values, the mean number of steps over the 61 day period is 10766.19 and the median number of steps is 10766.19.
+Using the imputed values, the **mean = 10766.19** and the **median = 10766.19**.

 Note that by coincidence the mean and the median are the same.
 Using the imputed data, both the mean and median number of steps increases as steps are being added to the data set.
-Examining the histogram I see a much more evenly distributed number of steps, which is plausible because the missing data might simply reflect the case that the subject forgot to take the tracker to work with them.
-In which case I could impute zero **measured** steps using mean values, but using **expected** steps calculated as the mean is more plasible.
-At least to me.
+Examining the histogram I see a much more evenly distributed number of steps, which is plausible because the missing data might simply reflect the case that the subject forgot to take the tracker to work with them, but one work day will likely be similar to the average.

 ## Are there differences in activity patterns between weekdays and weekends?

 To further check the validity of the date, I made a plot highlighting the difference in activity between weekend and weekdays.
-Not that activity begins more gradually on the weekends is more uniform, and extends farther into the night.
+Note that activity begins more gradually on the weekends is more uniform, and extends farther into the night.

 ```r
 imputed_dt = mutate(imputed_dt, weekend = ifelse(grepl('^S', weekdays(imputed_dt$date)), "weekend", "weekday"))